 The Safety Net grantmaking program supports organizations meeting the immediate needs of individuals and families most impacted by the current economic climate.
+Learn more about our 2013 Safety Net grantees.

 The goal of this program is to meet the immediate needs of individuals and families most impacted by the current economic climate and to sustain and strengthen the nonprofit safety net.
 For the purposes of this program, safety net services are defined as food, housing, financial assistance, and supportive services for low-income and disadvantaged populations, particularly those residing in under-resourced neighborhoods.
-Domestic violence and mental health crisis services are also included in the Foundation’s definition of the social safety net, since there has been a consistently high level of stress, depression, and domestic violence directly due to the poor economic climate.
+Domestic violence and mental health crisis services are also included in the Foundation’s definition of the social safety net, since there has been a consistently high level of stress, depression, and domestic violence directly due to the challenging economic climate.

-Please note, since our efforts focus primarily on responding to the current economic crisis, this funding opportunity is not for services that are only targeted towards chronically homeless single youth and adults, such as street outreach, drop-in centers, emergency shelter, supportive housing, or residential substance abuse treatment.
+Please note, since our efforts focus primarily on responding to the current economic situation, this funding opportunity is not for services that are only targeted towards chronically homeless single youth and adults, such as street outreach, drop-in centers, emergency shelter, supportive housing, or residential substance abuse treatment.

 Priority will be given to organizations that provide one or more of the following services: